xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed.png)

 What if we perform further optimization in the network by using IGP Metric Optimization?
-In this case, we select the options
+In this case, we select the options to minimize the maximum interface utilization in the face of node and link failures.

-After IGP metric optimisation.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed-mopt-next.png)

+We perform simulation analysis on the plan file with the optimized IGP metrics.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed-mopt.png)